What is Linear Regression?

 The column labelled Estimate shows the values used in the equations before.
 These estimates are also known as the coefficients and parameters.
 The Standard Error column quantifies the uncertainty of the estimates.
 The standard error for Advertising is relatively small compared to the Estimate, which tells us that the Estimate is quite precise, as is also indicated by the high t (which is Estimate / Standard), and the small p-value.
 Furthermore, the R-Squared statistic of 0.98 is very high, suggesting it is a good model.

 In addition to reviewing the statistics shown in the table above, there are a series of more technical diagnostics that need to be reviewed when checking regression models, including checking for outliers, variance inflation factors, heteroscedasticity, autocorrelation, and sometimes, the normality of residuals.
 These diagnostics also reveal an extremely high variance inflation factor (VIF) of 55 for each of Advertising and Year.
-What this means is that because these two variables are highly correlated, it is impossible to disentangle their relative effects (to use some jargon, they are confounded).
+Because these two variables are highly correlated, it is impossible to disentangle their relative effects i.e. they are confounded.

 Predictor variables are also known as covariates, independent variables, regressors, factors, and features, among other things.
 The outcome variable is also known as the dependent variable and the response variable.